ranimth0707/PanicShield/README.md

 ## 🧮 PanicScore Logic

-Each token is scored **0–10** based on 6 independent on-chain signals:
+Each token is scored **0–10** based on 6 independent on chain signals:

 | Signal | Weight | Trigger Condition | Data Source |
 |--------|--------|-------------------|-------------|